The talented monoid of a directed graph with applications to graph algebras: Talented monoid, type semigroup and the classification of graph algebras

 Recall that for a directed graph $E$, its associated graph groupoid $\mG_E$ is a prototype of a Deaconu-Renault groupoid.
 Their Steinberg and groupoid $C^*$-algebras become Leavitt and graph $C^*$-algebras, respectively: $A_{\mathsf k}(\mG_E)\cong L_{\mathsf k}(E)$ \cite[Example 3.2]{MR3299719} and $C^*(\mG_E)\cong C^*(E)$ \cite[Proposition 4.1]{MR1432596}.

 We will show that Problem~\ref{genproblem} for the graph groupoid is in fact the graded isomorphism conjecture posed in \cite{MR3004584}.
 Define the natural map,

 on the generators and extend it to elements of $T_E$.
-Here we directly show how this map gives a well-define homomorphism.
-In Lemma~\ref{lemtal}, using the machinery developed in \cite{arabosa}, we show this map indeed an isomorphism.
+Here we directly show how this map gives a well-defined homomorphism.
+In Lemma~\ref{lemtal}, using the machinery developed in \cite{arabosa}, we show that this map is indeed an isomorphism.

 We need to show that if

 then